rohitjha/brainfuck/README.md

 brainfuck
 ===========

-An interpreter for the Brainfuck programming language, written in C.
+An interpreter for the Brainfuck programming language written in C.

 Version: 0.5.1